 When sociologist Tristan Bridges read a New York Times story about how often parents ask Google if their kids are geniuses — 2.5 times more often if their kids are male — he had another question: How often do parents ask Google if their kids are gay?
 A lot, as it turns out.
 Bridges discovered that parents were Googling “Is my son gay?”
 28 times more often than “Is my son a genius?”, accounting for thousands of searches a month (including variants).
 And questions about the sexuality of sons and signs of having a gay kid were far more common than parallel search queries about daughters.

-This surprised Bridges, who studies gender identity and coauthored the book Exploring Masculinities: Identity, Inequality, Continuity and Change, but it probably shouldn’t have.
+Bridges, who studies gender identity and coauthored the book Exploring Masculinities: Identity, Inequality, Continuity and Change, was surprised by his findings but he probably shouldn’t have been.
 Research consistently correlates gender expression to sexual orientation.
 When boys crossdress, play with dolls, and socialized with more girls than boys, they are more likely to grow up to be gay or trans, according to a review of scientific studies.
 Given that, it seems like it would be reasonable to think that there might be behavioral signs of homosexuality observable in children.
 But it’s not quite that simple.
 Any findings on the subject invariably come with the caveat that this data represents averages and isn’t ultimately applicable on the individual level.
 The problem with the premise of “prehomosexuality,” an outdated field of inquiry popular in the 1980s and 1990s, isn’t that correlations are impossible to understand.
 It’s that applying broadly drawn conclusions to specific children doesn’t work and can be harmful.